1-Bromobutane

-1-Bromobutane is the organobromine compound with the formula CH_{3}(CH_{2})_{3}Br.
+1-Bromobutane is the organobromine compound with the formula C4H9Br|auto=1 or CH3(CH2)3Br.
 It is a colorless liquid, although impure samples appear yellowish.
 It is insoluble in water, but soluble in organic solvents.
 It is primarily used as a source of the butyl group in organic synthesis.
 It is one of several isomers of butyl bromide.

 Synthesis

 Most 1-bromoalkanes are prepared by free-radical addition of hydrogen bromide to the 1-alkene.
 These conditions lead to the anti-Markovnikov addition, i.e. give the 1-bromo derivatives.

 1-Bromobutane can also be prepared from butanol by treatment with hydrobromic acid: